 She was built by Luerssen in Bremen, Germany, and launched in June of 2004.

 RISING SUN yacht interior

-The interior of RISING SUN was styled by Seccombe Design, a small and highly specialised design company.
-The 138.6 metre long vessel was their largest project to date.
+The interior of the RISING SUN yacht was styled by Seccombe Design, a small and highly specialized design company.
+The 138.6 meter-long vessel was their largest project to date.